Skip to main content

 Month 2: Foundation Building

 Month 2 shifts from discovery to construction.
-The foundations of a security programme are not technical controls — they are policies, processes, and plans that define how your organisation manages risk.
+The foundations of credible security management are not technical controls — they are policies, processes, and plans that define how your organisation manages risk.

 Policy Suite

-A modern security programme requires a core set of policies that are board-approved, staff-accessible, and regularly reviewed.
-The virtual CISO drafts a suite of 12 core policies tailored to your organisation, your industry, and your risk profile.
+A credible security setup requires a core set of policies that are board-approved, staff-accessible, and regularly reviewed.
+The security lead drafts a suite of 12 core policies tailored to your organisation, your industry, and your risk profile.
 These typically include:

 These are not templates downloaded from the internet.
 They are professionally drafted documents that reflect your actual business operations, systems, and regulatory obligations.